 Transforming Medical Assistants into Healthcare Scribes

 Already employed in many healthcare facilities, medical assistants offer the appealing option of cross-training current staff to work as medical scribes.
+In some cases it makes sense for a medical assistant to enroll in one of the many medical scribe programs offered through community and technical colleges.

 A major criticism of the changes caused by electronic medical records (EMRs) has been the necessity of hiring more employees to carry out tasks that were traditionally done easily by people already involved in the healthcare process.
 Filling the healthcare scribe role with a medical assistant is one model that may serve as a workaround to this issue.